G.I. Jane: Accolades

 Demi Moore won the Razzie Award for Worst Actress for her performance in the film.
 Viggo Mortensen was nominated for Worst Fake Accent at the 1997 Stinkers Bad Movie Awards but lost to Jon Voight for Anaconda and Most Wanted.

-Home mediaG.I.
+Home media

+G.I.
 Jane was released on VHS and DVD on April 22, 1998.
 The only extra feature was a theatrical trailer.
 It was released on Blu-ray on April 3, 2007, with no extra features aside from trailers for other movies.
 The film was also released on LaserDisc; this release featured an audio commentary by director Ridley Scott.
 The film grossed $22,122,300 in rentals.